I could use some more work on ARIA roles, microdata, localStorage, but I'm generally very good at HTML.

-I've built a lot of custom tools with Node.
+I've built a lot of custom stuff with Node.
 It's one of my favorite things to do.
 I'm very familiar with the API and at least know what standard libs to search through for answers to particular questions.

-I've used streams and spun up HTTP servers/CRUD APIs with Express, but I wouldn't consider myself super comfortable with them yet.
+I've used streams and spun up simple HTTP servers/CRUD APIs with Express, but I wouldn't consider myself super comfortable with them yet.